Turkish cuisine: Desserts

 Some traditional Turkish desserts are fruit-based: ayva tatlısı (quince), incir tatlısı (fig), kabak tatlısı (pumpkin), elma tatlısı (apple) and armut tatlısı (pear).
 Fruits are cooked in a pot or in an oven with sugar, carnations and cinnamon (without adding water).
 After being chilled, they are served with walnuts or pistachios and kaymak or tahini.

 Homemade cookies/biscuits are commonly called "kurabiye" in Turkish.
 The most common types are acıbadem kurabiyesi (prepared only with eggs, sugar and almonds), un kurabiyesi (flour kurabiye) and cevizli kurabiye (kurabiye with walnuts).
 Another dough based dessert is ay çöreği.

 Tahin-pekmez is a traditional combination especially in rural areas.
 Tahin is sesame paste and pekmez is grape syrup.
 These are sold separately and mixed before consumption.

-Lokum (Turkish delight), which was eaten for digestion after meals and called "rahat hulkum" in the Ottoman era, is another well-known sweet/candy with a range of varieties.
+Lokum (Turkish delight), which was eaten for digestion after meals and called "rahat hulkum" in the Ottoman era, is another well-known sweet (candy) with a range of varieties.

-Cezerye, cevizli sucuk (named after its sucuk/sujuk like shape, also known as Churchkhela in Circassian region) and pestil (fruit leather) are among other common sweets.
+Cezerye, cevizli sucuk (named after its sujuk-like shape, also known as churchkhela in Georgian cuisine, or sharots in Armenian cuisine) and pestil (fruit leather) are among other common sweets.

 Marzipan (badem ezmesi) is another common confection in Turkey.